We clocked up 50 days of travel, wow!

-A beautiful home in the country affectionately called as ‘Cowhampshire’ totally surrounded by snow.
-It’s picturesque and it’s where I would want to live .. if there wasn’t any snow that needed shoveling!
+A beautiful home in the country affectionately called as ‘Cowhampshire’, totally surrounded by snow.
+It’s picturesque and beautiful and it’s where I would want to live .. if there wasn’t any snow that needed shoveling!

 One of the amazing little places we visited was Perkins Cove.
 A tiny beachside cove full of lobster fishermen, superb restaurants and quaint little boutique shops.
 Of course, I had to try the Maine Lobster!

 Highlights: Catching up with friends! and seeing everything covered in snow.

 One of the oldest cities in the United States, Boston is an old world city, with streets of amazing architecture – inside and out.
 The ornate interior of the Boston Library had me fascinated.
 Such beautiful work that looks like it was built yesterday.